 If the Doppler subfield of the Common Info field is 1, then B23-B24 of the Number OF HE-LTF Symbols And Midamble Periodicity subfield indicates the number of HE-LTF symbols present in the HE TB PPDU that is the response to the Trigger frame, and B25 of the Number OF HE-LTF Symbols And Midamble Periodicity subfield indicates midamble periodicity in the same HE TB PPDU.

-For a non-OFDMA PPDU, the number of HE-LTF symbols is a function of the total number of space-time streams, NSTS,total and the encoding of the Number Of HE-LTF Symbols And Midamble Periodicity subfield is defined in Table [CID 12374, 12719]21-13.
+For a non-OFDMA PPDU, the number of HE-LTF symbols is a function of the total number of space-time streams, NSTS,total and the encoding of the Number Of HE-LTF Symbols And Midamble Periodicity subfield is defined in Table [CID 12374, 12719]28-19 (HE-SIG-A field of an HE MU PPDU).

 For an OFDMA PPDU, the number of HE-LTF symbols is greater than or equal to the maximum NSTS,total across all allocated RUs and the encoding of the Number Of HE-LTF Symbols And Midamble Periodicity subfield is the same as the Number of HE-LTF Symbols field defined in Table 28-19 (HE-SIG-A field of an HE MU PPDU).